REV23Docs/rev23-cloudapp-docs/docs/concepts/kiosk.md

 6. Set the Display Auto-Lock (for unattended iPads, this should probably be `Never`).

 ### Enter Guided Access

 1. Open the REV23 app.
 2. Depending on your iPad, you will enter Guided Access by
     - Triple-clicking the Top Button (on iPads without a Home button)
     - Triple-clicking the Home Button
 3. Enter Kiosk mode from the main menu.

 ### Exiting Guided Access

-Depending on your iPad, you will exit Guided Access by
+Depending on your iPad, you will exit Guided Access by:

 - Double-clicking the Top Button (on iPads without a Home button)
 - Double-clicking the Home Button